Tamirucode/react-todoitem/README.md

  - There are  plenty of useful features that i could add to this application. one obvious improvement would be add logic to send

-   email reminders if they miss due dates.
+   email reminders if user miss due dates.

 ## React Component